 Pinterest is a popular site designed to help people find information online through images and the like, and is considered to be one of Instagram’s biggest competitors.
 In the case of Pinterest.com, you can find a similar pattern as Giphy.
 Here, Google deindexed tons of tags (the entire “/explore” directory).

 Instagram is Facebook’s photo and video-sharing social network service.
-With over 800 million users (as of this month), it ranks as third most popular social media platform.
-When you look at Instagram you will clearly notice a similar issue.
+With over 800 million users (as of this month), it ranks as the third most popular social media platform.
+When you look at Instagram, you will clearly notice a similar issue.
 In June, Google was ranking Instagram’s tags (/explore/tags) highly.
 Then, these kinds of pages started dropping in Google.

 Returning to Giphy’s competitor Tenor, you will also see that their organic visibility dropped.
 In fact, their /search pages suffered the most.

 The Pattern is Clear – Tag/Search Pages Got Hit

 Now, it should be clear.
 Google deindexed/lowered rankings for tag/search pages of popular websites like Pinterest, Instagram, and Tenor, and Giphy was simply next in line to receive a TREMENDOUS drop in their organic traffic.